AriFordsham/GHCWiki/commentary.md

  * The Runtime System
    * [wiki:GarbageCollectorNotes] Notes about GHC's existing single threaded garbage collector and development of a parallel GC.
+   * [wiki:GMPMemoryManagement] Describes how the garbage collector cooperates with GMP for Integer.
    * [wiki:SemiTagging]: Describes how the semi-tagging optimisation will be implemented.
    * [wiki:PAPI]: Measurement of program performance usign CPU events (cache misses, branch mispredictions).